Beyond the Spell: A Dynamic Logic Analysis of Misdirection: On the Generality of

 So far, we have used $\dol$ to express the notion of simulation, or faking, in the verbal case ($\tella^-$) and in the visual case ($\showa^-$).
-The operator, e.g. the magician, uses a verbal or visual action to distract the attention of the addressees, e.g. the spectators, to some false reality.
+The operator, e.g. the magician, uses a verbal or visual action to direct the addressees' attention, e.g. the spectators', toward a false representation of reality.
 As noticed in Section~\ref{sec:concepts}, however, this kind of misdirection based on an effective action differs from any other kind of misdirection, known as \textit{``dissimulation''}, or hiding, in which no action takes place in order to deceive.
 In this case, deception \emph{does not} result from any action, but from the failure of a verbal or visual action.
 Quite fortunately, $\dol$ is expressive enough to also capture such a form of information dissimulation consisting in withholding information.

 \begin{definition} We define dissimulation of information, written $\Dis$, by the following disjunction:

 where $p\in\prop$, and $\Dis_a p$ expresses that \emph{``agent $a$ dissimulates that $p$ is the case to agent $b$''}. \end{definition}